svn2github/wordpress-vip-plugins/ndn-video-match/readme.txt

 * The ability to preview a video before selecting and publishing
 * Shared revenue model, at no cost to you

-More about NDN:
+More about Inform:

 * #1 in comScore’s April 2015 ranking of Online News & Information Video Properties
-* NDN partners with the top online publishers, content providers, and advertisers to drive increased revenue while bringing premium, brand-safe videos to millions of viewers.
+* Inform partners with the top online publishers, content providers, and advertisers to drive increased revenue while bringing premium, brand-safe videos to millions of viewers.
-* With a robust video technology platform with advanced analytics, full service digital media management and CMS, 24/7 editorial support, and more, NDN is even better than free.
+* With a robust video technology platform with advanced analytics, full service digital media management and CMS, 24/7 editorial support, and more, Inform is even better than free.

-To use the plug-in or to find out more about partnering with NDN, you can request a [demo](http://www.newsinc.com/contact-us), or email us [here](mailto:wordpress@newsinc.com).
+To use the plug-in or to find out more about partnering with Inform, you can request a [demo](http://www.inform.com/contact-us), or email us [here](mailto:wordpress@inform.com).
 One of our account managers will be happy to onboard you in the process.

 == Installation ==

 * Download and extract plugin files to a wp-content/plugin directory.
-* Activate the plugin through the WordPress admin interface with your NDN Control Room credentials.
+* Activate the plugin through the WordPress admin interface with your Inform Control Room credentials.
 * Customize the settings on the options page.

-If you have any questions or problems, please email [wordpress@newsinc.com](mailto:wordpress@newsinc.com)
+If you have any questions or problems, please email [wordpress@inform.com](mailto:wordpress@inform.com)

 == Frequently Asked Questions ==

 = What do the general setting fields mean? =

 - Default Tracking Group **(required)**
 The tracking group is a critical config setting for distribution partners.
-The value of this setting is responsible for tracking all of a distribution partner's earnings and analytics in the NDN network.
-This can be obtained from your NDN account manager.
+The value of this setting is responsible for tracking all of a distribution partner's earnings and analytics in the Inform network.
+This can be obtained from your Inform account manager.

 - Default DIV Class **(optional)**
 To style the `div` that contains the video, supply your class name selector and modify your CSS stylesheet with that class name selector.

 - Default Site Section **(optional)**
 This is the site-section value used for analytics.
-If this config setting is not provided, the site-section will default to `ndn_wordpress_plugin`.
+If this config setting is not provided, the site-section will default to `inform_wordpress_plugin`.
 You can override this value with a unique identifier, such as your publication name.

 - Responsive
 See the question below, "What does responsive mean?"